Marquez607/C_Programming_Reference/README.md

 Or functions can take in no arguments and return nothing, or take in nothing and return something.
 ```
+/*
-/* the void keyword isn't necessary but I like to document intent */
+   the void keyword isn't necessary as an argument
+   but I like to document intent
+ */
 int func_name(void){
  /* block of code */
  return 1;